 System for Promoting Sustainable Management in the Environmental Area

 In accordance with the basic strategy of its management policy—foster and strengthen human resources—Sharp strives to step up the cultivation of human resources as the foundation of its sustainable management.
-To this end, since fiscal 2017 the company has been updating its environmental education curriculum and creating new training programs, including basic training open to all employees.
+To this end, the company has been providing training programs, including basic training open to all employees.

 Since fiscal 2019, Sharp has held an e-learning course called environmental awareness training to help all employees acquire a wide range of environmental knowledge, and an introductory online training course on environmental laws and regulations that is mandatory for third-year employees.